NICKNAME/S: Vanilla Gorilla

 Early in the season, Matthew Knight announced his intention to retire at the end of the year but brought forward his retirement to November after suffering three head knocks.
 Despite the upheaval, Perth started the season strong with a 10–3 record, leading the league after Round 9.
 However, injuries to Damian Martin and other key players caused the Wildcats to slump to 13–9 in mid-January.
 They finished the regular season in third place with a 16–12 record.

 Vague played a career-high 13 games this season, averaging 1.5 points and 0.6 rebounds.
-On the eve of the playoffs, Martin was named the league’s Best Defensive Player for a record-breaking sixth time, while Cotton won the league MVP award and earned All-NBL First Team honors.
+On the eve of the playoffs, Martin was named the league’s Best Defensive Player for a record-breaking sixth time, while Cotton won the league MVP award and earned All-NBL First Team honours.
 JP Tokoto was named to the All-NBL Second Team.

 The Wildcats faced the second-seeded Adelaide 36ers in the semifinals, but their playoff run ended abruptly.
 In game one, Perth suffered a devastating 109–74 loss, their second-worst finals defeat in club history.
 Game two was a closer contest, but Adelaide edged out an 89–88 victory, sweeping the series and eliminating Perth from the postseason.